jr-thecoder/cssgrid-test1/README.md

 # cssgrid-test1
-Simple Css Grid test of magazine layout
+Simple Css Grid test of a magazine layout